asu-cis-capstone/buyback/README.md

 ###How To Install
  1. Install Visual Studio, any version with ASP.NET framework (free through ASU Dreamspark)
  2. Install SQL Server (free through ASU Dreamspark)
- 3. Download the file "BBBoss.sln" in the folder "BBBoss"
+ 3. Download folder "BBBoss" to your computer
- 4. Open your copy of "BBBoss.sln" in Visual Stuido
+ 4. Open your copy of "BBBoss.sln" in Visual Stuido (this file can be found within folder BBBoss)
- 5. Run the following SQL Scripts in SQL to set up tables to test the database:
-      * INSERT SQL SCRIPTS HERE
+ 5. Open the folder "SQLServer" within the "BBBoss" folder and run the file, "BuyBackBoss_Tables.sql" in SQL Server

 NOTE: Steps 2 and 5 are only necessary if you wish to test/make changes to the database structure.
 If you only wish to edit the HTML, CSS, or C# code, ONLY steps 1, 3 and 4 are necessary.